📋 Get the Wedding Quick Start Guide!

 It’s normal to stress over the budget for the big day.
 Everyone will tell you that it’s a part of the process.
 But it doesn’t have to be that way.

 For married couples, fights over money are one of the major sources of disputes and one of the biggest reasons that potentially lead to divorce.
 If money is a sore spot for the two of you now, make an effort to get on the same page financially and build good communication channels.
-A prenuptial agreement might be worth discussing.
-Some people think that prenups ruin romance, but in some circumstances, it’s worth considering.
-Especially if one (or both) of you carry significant personal debt, you can protect the other from having the liability of your financial burden.

 Discuss your mutual relationships with money and debt, and know that you need to talk about how you will handle your finances as a unit now.
 This will build a stronger marriage.